Skip to Content

 Water-based spray paints are not advisable to be used for hydro dipping as they do not float.

-Remember how oil and water interacts?
+Remember how oil and water interact?

 Oil sits on top of water.
 This is why oil-based and non-water-based paints are best for hydro dipping.